pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* render - make sure that the statement is terminated with a semicolon
+* render - Call `Statement.render`, then make sure that the statement is terminated with a semicolon

 ### ForInStatement